Garanhuns cannibals: Murders

 On May 26, 2008, the Cartel members invited 17-year-old Jéssica Camila da Silva Pereira to their house in Olinda.
 At the time, she was homeless and accompanied by her 1-year-old daughter.
 When she was not paying attention, Da Silva was struck on the head and dragged to the bathroom, where her jugular vein was cut with a knife.
 After removing all of her blood with the help of a tourniquet, the sectarians dismembered her body and skinned her, slicing up the meat and storing it in a refrigerator.
 On the next day, it was seasoned with salt and cumin, grilled, and subsequently eaten.
 Da Silva's daughter was also given some of the flesh.
 The other remains were buried in the form of a cross in the backyard, while other body fragments were thrown into the trash.
-The trio then moved to the city of Conde, Paraíba, taking along Da Silva's daughter with them.
+The trio then moved to the city of Conde, Paraíba and later to the Pernambuco cities of Jaboatão dos Guararapes and Gravatá, taking along Da Silva's daughter with them.

 By early 2012, Negromonte and his accomplices had moved to the Jardim Petrópolis neighborhood in Garanhuns, where they soon resumed their crimes.
 In February of that year, they abducted and killed 31-year-old Giselly Helena da Silva, followed shortly afterwards by 20-year-old Alexandra da Silva Falcão on March 15.
 The meat of both women, possibly from the buttocks or thighs, was used to make savory snacks such as pies, which were then sold to locals.
-According to interviews conducted by reports for G1, some residents who had eaten the snacks claimed that they tested normal, while others claimed that the patty was too salty or doughy.
+According to interviews conducted by reports for G1, some residents who had eaten the snacks claimed that they tasted normal, while others claimed that the patty was too salty or doughy.